tommyettinger/cringe/README.md

 [UniqueIdentifier](src/main/java/com/github/tommyettinger/cringe/UniqueIdentifier.java) is also here, and doesn't use any GdxRandom.
 Instead, it produces a sequence of UUID-like values that are guaranteed to be unique unless an impossibly large amount of identifiers have been produced (2 to the 128 minus 1).
+Unlike the JDK class UUID, UniqueIdentifier is compatible with GWT.
+Random UniqueIdentifier values are less likely to collide than random UUID values, though in both cases the chance of a collision is mind-bogglingly rare.

 In more recent versions, `cringe` has gotten larger, and now has code for continuous noise, which is fittingly random-like, and `EncryptedFileHandle`s, which are akin to randomized, but reversible, scrambling of files.